 Therefore, Digital Upskilling 4 Work helps the students get the basic digital skills needed to accomplish their tasks inside the shelter companies and aims to provide the knowledge and confidence needed to have further opportunities in the labour market.

 Digital Upskilling 4 Work is offered in-house to easily monitor progress:

-- First, individuals skills level are screened through an online screening instrument Digimeter.
+- First, workers’ digital skills levels are screened through an online screening tool called Digimeter.
 This is accompanied by a dialogue between the employee and the team managers, supervisor or HR.

-- Second, the employee is suggested tailored learning pathways which matches their skills level and neeeds, through a Menu Card.
+- Second, the employee is suggested tailored learning pathways which match his or her skills level and needs, through a Menu Card.
 It provides 3 to 4 learning tracks, with a mixture of classical, online and blended learning.

-The curriculum is based on the needs of people who have difficulty in reading, which means it is different than a traditional digital literacy curriculum.
-Employees start at a very low level, and they trained to progress to DigComp proficiency level 1.
+On average, a learning track takes 10 weeks to finish.
+Employees start at a very low level, and they are trained to progress to DigComp proficiency level 1.

 The program ran from September 2022 to July 2023.